-We have audited the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of Johnstown-Monroe Local School District, Licking County, Ohio, (the District) as of and for the year ended June 30, 2010, which collectively comprise the District's basic financial statements and have issued our report thereon dated February 4, 2011.
+We have audited the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of Johnstown-Monroe Local School District, Licking County, Ohio, (the District) as of and for the year ended June 30, 2011, which collectively comprise the District's basic financial statements and have issued our report thereon dated January 13, 2012, wherein we noted the District adopted Governmental Accounting Standards Board Statement No. 54 (GASB 54).
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.